Jackychan0201/CRUD/README.md

 https://jackychan0201.github.io/CRUD/
 >[!WARNING]
 >
 >Since the free tier version of Render is used for the backend deployment, the backend might be inactive during the test.
-If this problem occurs, please do not hesitate to contact me, I will restart the backend.
+If this problem occurs, please feel free to contact me, I will restart the backend.

+## Found a bug?
+If you found an issue while testing the app or you would like to submit an improvement for the project, I encourage you to contact me via my email: zheniabudko@gmail.com

+## Work in progress
+I am currently working on:
+- Editing the note